TinkerTools/tinker9/doc/build2.md

     `real8`, `8`, `64`, `double`, `d`.
   - These equivalent values all compile the code to single precision:
     `real4`, `4`, `32`, `float`, `single`, `s`.
+  - These equivalent values all compile the code to mixed precision:
+    `mixed`, `m`.

 ### host=1
 Flag to compile to GPU version or CPU version.